 - Humanities Advisor Form(s)

-AHC staff is available to review narrative drafts prior to the application deadline.
+AHC staff is available to answer questions about completing your proposal prior to the application deadline.

-Applications are reviewed by a committee, including AHC Board members, staff, and two guest humanities scholars.
-Applicants will be notified by mail of the review outcome on or before the "For Projects After" date.
+Applications are reviewed by a committee, including AHC Board members, staff, and guest humanities scholars.
+Applicants will be notified by mail of the review outcome on or after the "Award Notification" date.

 AHC hosts regular workshops in its office in Phoenix, via webinar, and at sites across Arizona.
 The workshops are free of charge, and open to anyone interested in learning more about the Arizona Humanities Council, its available resources, or how to write a competitive AHC grant proposal.
 Applicants are strongly encouraged to attend a workshop prior to submitting the Intent to Apply.
 Register for an upcoming workshop.